cosmo-team/cosmo/README.md

 - Since in the worst case `d = m`, total is `O(mk^2)`, but since usually `d << m`, `O(mk)` in practice;
 - If this was all implemented in memory, the space requirement would be `m * k * 2 * 2` (we add reverse complements and use a copy-based radix sort)
 `+ d * k * 2 = 4mk + 2dk` nucleotides, so `8mk + 4dk` bits (wait...);
-- Using the copy-based radix sort is actually a speed optimization, since it lets us save the second last iteration which we need for the set difference calculations (how we find the required dummies);
+- Using the copy-based radix sort is actually a speed optimisation, since it lets us save the second last iteration which we need for the set difference calculations (how we find the required dummies);
 - The sort, merge, set difference, map and reduce design of this means it is easy to distribute or make external.
 Besides, [DSK][dsk] reduces the memory requirement drastically as it is;
 - In the output `.packed` file, each edge is represented as `5` bits (edge symbol + flags) in `64`-bit blocks (with `4` bits wasted per block).